A cryptocurrency (or crypto currency) is a digital asset des... More Crime and

 Rug pulls are similar to exit scams; both involve insiders taking off with a majority, if not all, of users’ funds.
 While often used interchangeably, exit scams are more often linked to established entities or projects unexpectedly closing down (“exiting”), taking user funds with them.
 For example, in November 2020, the DeFi project SharkTron appeared to have conducted an exit scam with $10 million in user funds, closing its website and leaving users in the dark.

 A rug-pull, on the other hand, is a specific type of exit scam that involves “pulling the rug” out from under investors (users) by selling the majority of the DeFi pool, thereby draining liquidity from a specific token.
-Rug pulls are often accomplished through intentional back doors written into smart contracts.
+Rug pulls are often accomplished through intentional back doors written into A smart contract is a computer protocol intended to digitall...
+More.
 In the case of DeFi project Compounder.Finance, a hidden backdoor written into the smart contract allowed developers to pull $10.8 million from the project’s liquidity pools in November 2020.
 DeFi project Unicats performed a similar rug pull in October, draining the entirety of its users’ funds.

 In our research, CipherTrace found several incidents of DeFi rugpulls and exit scams in 2020.
 Unfortunately, due to a lack of definitive data, we were not able to verify each incident.
 Unverified incidents are not included in our overall data pool for analysis.